Last Updated :

 - Small Cause Courts.

 Civil cases up to the monetary value of three Lakhs are filed before the Civil Judges.
 The Civil cases having a monetary value between three Lakhs and twenty Lakhs are filed before the District Judge or additional district Judge.
-The Civil cases having monetary value above twenty Lakhs are filed directly in the High Court.
+The Civil cases having a monetary value above twenty Lakhs are filed directly in the High Court.

 The Small Cause Courts are established to adjudicate upon small cause matters such as guardianship and custody matters which can be adjudicated in a summary trial that is, without a protracted and extensive civil trial.